Dublin Link: History

 In 1986, Dublin's city council approved a plan to develop a riverfront park, including a suspension bridge over the Scioto River.
 The first design was proposed in 2007 in a community plan approved by the council.
 The council and commission members visited Liberty Bridge in Greenville, South Carolina in 2008 to learn about the pedestrian bridge the city built.
 From 2009 to 2013, planning, feasibility studies, and work sessions took place.
 In 2015, the bridge cost was estimated at $18.225 million, though the project budget was approved later that year for $22.438 million.
 Construction began in February 2017 with a planned cost of $22.75 million and projected opening in 2019.
 Architecture and conceptual engineering design was completed by Endrestudio, with T. Y. Lin International as the engineer of record.
 In 2019, the bridge's shoring towers were removed, first suspending the bridge.
 The bridge was set to open in a ceremony on March 13, 2020, with a light show, live music, and group painting activity.
-The event was cancelled on March 6 for public safety amidst the ongoing COVID-19 pandemic.
+The event was cancelled on March 6 for public safety amidst the COVID-19 pandemic.